 - Fold a pleat in the corner to make a 45˚ angle.
 Pin.
 Encase the new side’s raw edge with the binding, working your way to the next corner.
 Press and pin in place.

-- Return to your machine, and matching your first line of stitching, edgestitch around the corner and down the side to the next corner.
+- Return to your machine, and drop the needle in near the end of your original line of stitching.
+Matching this first line of stitching, edgestitch around the corner and down the side to the next corner.
 Stop at the corner and back-tack.

-NOTE: By “around the corner” I mean you should drop your needle in at the end of your original line of stitching, stitch into the corner, pivot, and then stitch down the new edge.
+NOTE: It is important to remember to not just start on the new side.
+You need to drop your needle in at the end of your original line of stitching, stitch into the corner, pivot, and then stitch down the new edge.
 This way, your line of stitching around each corner will appear uninterrupted.